 You’ll then need to move on to how your finances are going to be divided.

 Start with your joint assets: joint bank accounts, investment portfolios, retirement assets earned during marriage, etc.

 Move on to your joint debts – such as bank loans, credit-card debts, mortgages, car payments, etc. Unless you agree otherwise, both of you are on the hook to repay your joint debts.
 Some will be personal – debts incurred before the marriage such as a student loan, a credit card that only one spouse applied and was approved for, etc. If the debt is in one spouse’s name only, that spouse will generally assume the responsibility for repaying it.

-Of course, you can agree to assign certain items or categories or marital property to one spouse or the other.
+Of course, when creating a divorce settlement agreement, you can agree to assign certain items or categories or marital property to one spouse or the other.
 For instance, you can agree that each of you will keep the clothes, gadgets, phones, computers, etc. that you used during marriage, as well as any items with more sentimental than real value.